TomFinet/risky-cpu/README.md

 The CPU implements a 5-stage pipeline: instruction fetch (IF), register read (RR), arithmetic (ALU), memory (MEM) and write-back (WB).
 Data and control hazards are handled by stalling.
 For the case of control hazards, when a branch or jump instruction is detected, we stall the pipeline until its outcome is determined in the ALU stage.
 This is achieved by inserting two NOP operations into the pipeline.

+To run the assembler run

+`python ./asm/asm.py ./asm/tests/fib.s > memory.list`

+and to run the machine, simply run `make` followed by `make waves` if you want gtkwave to display the signals over time.

 ## Current tasks:

 0. Write good verilator testbenches.